paulsenmarketing/DMI-Dairy-Farmer-Voice-Dashboard/README.md

 gh repo create paulsenmarketing/<new project name> --template paulsenmarketing/craft-five-boilerplate --private --clone
 ```
 ### 2. **Local database**
-- create a new database using Sequel Ace.
+- create a new database using Sequel Ace
 ### 3. Local env
-- CD into the project
+- CD into `<new project name>`
 - create a local env from an example
 - refer to .env comments for filling in environment variables
 ```